roboticsatiowa/control-research/README.md

 All software in development.
 See [main repo](https://github.com/roboticsatiowa/UIRobotics) for code deployed on rover.

 ### Installing Dependencies
+1. First clone the repo
-All dependencies can be found in the requirements.txt file.
+2. All dependencies can be found in the requirements.txt file.
 You can install these dependencies in the terminal with
 ```
 pip install -r requirements.txt
 ```